OVERVIEW

 Self-management is the initiative you take in caring for your health and well-being.
 It involves managing the symptoms of your disease by using the Action Plan that you have developed with your healthcare team.
 It involves the planning that goes into improving your quality of life with continued exercise, vaccination, smoking cessation, nutrition and emotional self-awareness.
 It also involves advanced care planning, so that your care needs and personal preferences are met as your health declines and you are no longer able to speak for yourself.

-Completing your advance directives includes identifying a power of attorney (POA) for personal care, a POA for property and ensuring your will is up to date.
+Completing your advance directives includes identifying a power of attorney (POA) for personal care, a POA for property, and ensuring your will is up to date.
 Doing so ensures that your decisions are respected when you can no longer manage your affairs while alive, and after death.

-Making these decisions now is an act of independence, self-caring and self-management.
+Making these decisions now is an act of independence, self-care and self-management.
 It clarifies your wishes, which helps to reduce the stress for yourself and your loved ones.
 Making these decisions provides you with a sense of peace that you have participated in your final decisions.

 Planning for your health

-By completing your Action Plan (COPD, Asthma, or Pulmonary Fibrosis) you are entering into a contract of shared decision making with your healthcare team based on your awareness of your normal symptoms and the management of your flare-up symptom that lead to an exacerbation.
+By completing your Action Plan (COPD, Asthma, or Pulmonary Fibrosis) you are entering into a contract of shared decision making with your healthcare team based on your awareness of your normal symptoms and the management of your flare-up symptoms that lead to an exacerbation.

 - Don’t wait more than 48 hours after the start of flare-up symptoms to take your antibiotic and/or prednisone medications.
-A prior discussion with your provider or pharmacist required.
+A prior discussion with your provider or pharmacist is required.

 - Follow up with your healthcare provider within 48 hours of starting flare-up medications.